 Phoebe: Yeah. they're really interesting points to bring up, actually.
 I've read quite a lot of studies recently about how footwear affects how your feet form and I think as you've said, Doug, having worn shoes our whole lives, often they have affected how our feet have formed.
 In that respect, even if we wear these shoes we might not necessarily get the same impression of how they were worn in the past because our feet are different.

 Doug: I did a real long period in my life where I was reenacting the American Revolution and the French and Indian War and the shoes they have there, they don't have a left or right.
 So you just put one on your left foot and that forms to your foot and one to your right foot.
 So then there's no arches because there's no left and right, so they can't put an arch in.
 So that wears differently.
 And then they have these nails on the bottom and when you walk on slippery floors, you about kill yourself.
-Because the floors back then were waxed and stuff like that.
+Because the floors back then weren't waxed and stuff like that.
 I've had some great experiences wearing shoes like that.
 You know, that's like 1750 to 1790.
 Even then they didn't have a left or a right shoe.
 It was just a shoe.
 I don't know exactly when they’d started…, you'd have to be really rich to get a custom-built shoe for your left and a custom-built shoe for your right, even in the 17 hundreds.

 Markus: Yeah.
 I think it's also because the primitive shoes are mostly without a proper sole.
 It's just a piece of leather, there's no arches.
 There is nothing to support your foot.
 It's basically just an addition to your foot, another piece of hide.
 You have your own skin and then you add some extra skin.
 But the primitive shoes, if we think about the finds that we have, the few, and then the comparison with native North America, for example, with the moccasins, it's mostly soft soles.
 Of course, you also have some hard soles in the southwest and on the Plains.
 But, of course you would wear them differently and you would also walk differently than we do nowadays.

 Doug: It's funny you bring up the hard sole shoes in The Plains.
 I made a pair of those for a museum, a replica.
 I wanted to wear 'em, so I put 'em on and I slipped.
 The rawhide sure doesn't work in the southeast where I live, I live in North Carolina.
 The grass and stuff is not set up, designed for a hard rawhide sole.
-When you make a pair of shoes, you have to realise the environment that they made 'em in, that they used them in because they won't work in another environment.
+When you make a pair of shoes, you have to realise the environment that they made 'em in, that they used them in because they won't work in other environments.

 Markus: Yes, the shoe is completely a reflection of your environment, of your climate, of the animals that are available, cultural influences, too, I suppose, but every shoe belongs in a certain environment where the conditions are to create this shoe.
 To the skins you have available and also the ground that is there and whatever the climate conditions are.
 And if you export this to a different location, it won't work or it won't work as well.
 For example, the Iceman, he had this extra strip underneath his shoes, a strip of leather, for extra traction.
 I've never made the Iceman shoes but friends of mine did.
 And they've used these extra strips underneath the sole.
 Also we've done it with rawhide soles, which really, like Doug said, they're just really slippery.
 But I'm not a big fan of rawhide soles either.
 Where I live they don't work very well.
 But they must have worked.
 On The Plains they must have worked with the Apaches and in the Southwest.
 I think another thing with the shoes is, of course, they're supposed to keep you warm.
 They're supposed to protect you from thorns and sharp stones.
 And then we have this idea of having dry feet.
 Nowadays, I think we are biassed because we are always trying to keep our feet dry, and I think, mostly their feet were wet.
 All the mocassin type of shoes, they're not waterproof, they soak up the water.
 The Inuit, of course, it's a different thing.
 You don't have the luxury of getting wet feet in that climate.
 But anywhere like the climate where you live, Doug, and where we are, people would have wet feet.
 I think that's just a fact.
 And that's also a reason why they might not even wear shoes, because it's nastier to have wet shoes on than to not have shoes on at all and just have wet feet.